 Sunglasses: You absolutely need decent eye wear in Fiji.
 The sun is wickedly intense and it’s smart to spend a few bucks on glasses that will protect you from UV and other nasty forms of radiation.
-I really like the new series of shades from Magpul, a company that makes durable gear used both by civilians and, the military.
-Called the “Terrain” (which I think is appropriate for a travel writer) they are light, incredibly strong, scratch resistant and even provide ballistic protection.
-Not to worry about IEDs in Fiji but it’s good to know that you have weapons grade sun glass protection!
+I really like the new series of shades from sports manufacturer, Hobie.
+Called the Monarch, this model is durable, light, incredibly strong, scratch resistant and, they even float.

-They are available with either polarized or non-polarized lenses.
+They are polarized and offer protection from UVA/UVB radiation as well as screening out around 100% of visible light.
 They differ from typical eyewear because of a more complete wrap at the temples which will protect you from just about anything (such as wayward gravel hurled from a vehicle on an unpaved road).
-Just as importantly, they offer protection from UVA/UVB radiation as well as screening out around 90% of visible light.
-Just don’t lose them.
-(I added a strap to mine).
-They come with a sturdy, lined DAKA Can storage container with a case slip so they will be safe enroute to your destination.
-Price is $115.
+They also come with a strap to mine).
+They come with a strap and a cool storage container with a case slip so they will be safe enroute to your destination.
+Price is $70 on Amazon.

 A Swiss Army-type knife is a must for serious travellers.
 I use a Leatherman Juice CS4 multi-tool that comes in handy for a multitude of applications.
 I used it to cut my morning papaya the last time I was in Fiji and a half a dozen other things.
 Just don’t pack it with you on your carry on, or it will be confiscated.